rmusser01/Infosec_Reference/Draft/RT.md

 -----------------------
 ### <a name="unusual"></a> Pen Testing Specific Stuff(that doesn't fit in PrivEsc/PostEx or Network_Attacks)
-* Yes, I know how large the market share of SAP is.
-Thank you for the heads up.
 * **AIX<a name="aix"></a>
 	* **General**
 		* [AIX for Penetration Testers 2017 thevivi.net](https://thevivi.net/2017/03/19/aix-for-penetration-testers/)